chunweiz/CCUX/doc/deploy.md

 ![Choose a project](img/deploy.017.png)

 The system complains if your local Eclipse project files are different from those in SAPUI5 ABAP repository.
 This usually happens after you ran the Grunt build and deploy tasks before submitting the changes.
 Just select all the files by pressing `CTRL + A` and press `Set Resolved`.
-It is okay to set everything as resolved because the latest changes are always in Git and you are running the Grunt build based on the files in Git.
+It is okay to set everything as resolved because the latest changes are always in Git and you are running the Grunt build based on the files from Git.

 ![Resolve conflict](img/deploy.018.png)